 -Albert Camus, Nobel Prize-winning philosopher

 April 1, 2020, The Health Crisis that has plagued our planet has reinforced our decision to close our headquarters in Florida that remained open after our portfolio's acquisition.
 Our former satellite office in Scottsdale, Arizona, will remain and will reopen with an abbreviated staff when the CDC guidelines are adhered to, and a "thumbs-up" is received.
 Until then, our esteemed & respected team of professional hoteliers will be available via Zoom for training and consultation.

 Our Founder Mr. Ruffino retired from the company in 2019 and continues to be a member of the advisory board.
 His inspiration, guidance & unselfish leadership over the past thirty-five years is the force that made HMS a leader in the hospitality industry since 1985.

 Some stories have no beginning or end arbitrarily one chooses that moment of experience from which to look back or from which to look ahead.
-The Hospitality Industry has been ripe with those tales passed on as lore started in basements in the wee hours of the mornings as operators that's what we called ourselves before the more formal "Hotelier" vernacular was bandied about.
+The Hospitality Industry has been ripe with those tales passed on as lore started in basements in the mornings' wee hours as operators; that's what we called ourselves before the more formal "Hotelier" vernacular was bandied about.
 We were shooting craps with the kitchen crew, and perhaps a few specially vetted guests were invited down from the clubs or their suites and invited to engage in activities that we considered to be an "extra' amenity to our VIP guests & patrons.
-Staff today would no doubt be dismissed for entertaining the ideas that the early Luxury Hotelier considered his or her duty to offer such an accommodation to fit the needs of their guests.
+Staff today would no doubt be dismissed for entertaining the ideas that the early Luxury Hoteliers considered their duty to offer such accommodation to fit their guests' needs.

 A moment's beginning ends in a moment.